 The active ingredient in Febreze is a chemical compound called cyclodextrin.
-Avid chemistry nerds may want to learn more, but the rest of us only need to know that this compound binds with the molecules you’re smelling and prevents them from being detected by the olfactory receptors – from being smelled.
+Avid chemistry enthusiasts may want to learn more, but the rest of us only need to know that this compound binds with the molecules you’re smelling and prevents them from being detected by the olfactory receptors – from being smelled.
 While this is a great short-term solution, remember that cyclodextrins “trap” the scent, they do not remove it.
-The source of the odor will remain, however, masked, until you wash your clothes.
+The source of the odor will remain, however masked, until you wash your clothes.

 This black powder is already used in some hunting gear to trap the wearer’s scent from escaping, and it can be used to clean laundry much the same way baking soda can.
 Toss some carbon in a plastic bag to absorb the scent without getting the clothes wet, or soak clothes in a mixture with water.
 Be advised, this stuff can look like black dye before it all washes away.
 Try to contain it in a sink or tub.